therooler/piqmc/README.md

-# Simulated Annealing (SA) and Simulated Quantum Annealing (SQA) with Path Integral Monte Carlo
+# Implementation of Simulated Annealing and Simulated Quantum Annealing
-This repository contains an implementation of simulated annealing and path integral monte carlo, that was used to produce the results of this paper https://arxiv.org/abs/2101.10154.
-In this code, we have an implementation that supports the 2D Edwards-Anderson model, the Sherrington-Kirkpatrick model and the Wishart Planted Ensemble.
+This repository contains an implementation of simulated annealing (SA) and simulated quantum annealing (SQA) with path integral monte carlo.
+This code was used to produce the results of this paper https://arxiv.org/abs/2101.10154.

+Here, we have an implementation that supports the 2D Edwards-Anderson model, the Sherrington-Kirkpatrick model and the Wishart Planted Ensemble.

-This code is an adaptation from [Hadayat Seddiqi's code](https://github.com/hadsed/pathintegral-qmc/).
+We note that this code is an adaptation from [Hadayat Seddiqi's code](https://github.com/hadsed/pathintegral-qmc/).

 ## Installation
 In order to call the Cython code, we need to install the package.
 First, install the packages in `environment.yml` and then run